 To be eligible for a HUD reverse mortgage, HUD’s Federal Housing Administration (FHA) requires that the borrower is a homeowner, 62 years of age or older; own your home outright, or have a low mortgage balance that can be paid off at the closing with proceeds from the reverse loan; and must live in the home.
 You are further required to receive consumer information from HUD-approved counseling sources prior to obtaining the loan.
 You do need to meet minimum credit requirements and income qualifications to qualify.

 Yes.
 It doesn’t matter if you didn’t buy it with an FHA-insured mortgage.
-Your new HUD reverse mortgage will be a new FHA-insured (Open Mortgage, LLC is not acting on behalf of or at the direction of FHA/HUD or the federal government) mortgage loan.
+Your new HUD reverse mortgage will be a new FHA-insured (Mutual of Omaha Reverse does not act on behalf of or at the direction of FHA/HUD or the federal government) mortgage loan.

 Your home must be a single family dwelling or a two-to-four unit property that you own and occupy.
 Townhouses, detached homes, units in condominiums and some manufactured homes are eligible.
 Condominiums must be FHA-approved.
 It is possible for individual condominiums units to qualify under the Spot Loan program.